6.1 Estimate and communicate annual nutrient loads from stormwater

 Restoration of fish and wildlife through stocking programs and habitat creation or protection can directly and indirectly contribute to nutrient removal while providing other ecosystem benefits.

-8.3 Support large-scale land conservation programs
+8.3 Support large-scale land conservation and restoration programs

 Conserving natural lands promotes natural cycling of nutrients through ecosystems, while providing a host of other community benefits.
 Currently, about 30% of Sarasota County lands have been protected by acquisition or conservation easement.

-8.4 Support urban forestation programs
+8.4 Support urban forestation and rewilding programs

 Trees intercept and promote percolation of rainfall, reducing runoff.
 Policies that protect mature native trees, and encourage and incentivize tree plantings on both private and public property,